rb16b/Accelerate-Dev/README.md

 ![](images/VPA-before-run.png)

 Next, click on the rest-figts pod, on the right of the screen, select Resources.
-You will find the Route URL on the bottom, open it in the browser, it should look like this - http://rest-fights-dev-user1.apps.cluster-lzxlf.lzxlf.sandbox1417.opentlc.com
+You will find the Route URL on the bottom, open it in the browser, it should look like this (user1 example) - http://rest-fights-dev-user1.apps.cluster-lzxlf.lzxlf.sandbox1417.opentlc.com

 Make sure to add q/swagger-ui/ at the end.
 That will open openAPI screen containing APIs info.